selwynpolit/d9book/book/config.md

 ## Import config changes in your module via drush

 During module development, you might find you want to add some configuration.
-This is very useful as part of that workflow.
+This is very useful as part of that workflow as you can repeat it as you continue making changes.

 ```
 drush @dev2 config-import --source=modules/migrate/test1/config/install/ --partial -y
 ```

 Note. the @dev2 is a site alias.
 See [Drush alias docs for more info](https://www.drush.org/latest/site-aliases/).
 These are sooo useful.

 ## Config Storage in the database